 Hello!

-My name is Hannah McCall, that’s an image of my face, and I am the person behind Black Cat Editorial Services.
-I’m a freelance proofreader and copy-editor based in the UK.
+My name is Hannah McCall, and I am the person behind Black Cat Editorial Services.
+I’m a freelance fiction editor based in the UK.

 In a previous life I was an administrator (IT and vehicle services) and service desk analyst (IT).
 I’ve also worked for one of the UK’s largest supermarkets as a stock controller.
 I hold a BA (Hons) in Politics, which I gained from Royal Holloway, University of London.